menacit/logging_course/09-course_recap.md

 Easy to implement **inspection-based** logging.

-Requires lots computing resources and storage.
+Requires lots computing resources and storage, encrypted traffic is a challenge.

 **NIDS** are a middle-ground that just looks for suspicious traffic using IoCs/rulesets.